adriankiezik/Resonance/README.md

 ## Development Status

-**Current Status**: Phase 2 - ECS & Application Framework Complete ✅ | **Dependencies: Latest Stable** ✅
+**Current Status**: Phase 6 - Asset System Complete ✅ | **Dependencies: Latest Stable** ✅

-Phase 2 implementation is complete!
-The engine now has a robust plugin system with dependency tracking, advanced system scheduling with run conditions and ordering, and comprehensive ECS capabilities.
+Phase 6 implementation is complete!
+The engine now has a comprehensive asset management system with async loading, hot reloading, and support for textures, meshes, audio, shaders, and fonts.
 See [ROADMAP.md](ROADMAP.md) for the complete development plan.

 ### Dependency Versions (Updated 2025-10-11)
 - **bevy_ecs 0.17** - Latest ECS with improved `IntoScheduleConfigs` API